-Nectar: a rare evening of improvisational and compositional interactions between two low-key musical titans, featuring Jon Gibson on various woodwinds performing with gadgetarian David Behrman’s incredible sonic soundscapes.
+Nectar: a rare evening of improvisational and compositional interactions between two gentle musical titans, featuring Jon Gibson on various woodwinds performing with gadgetarian David Behrman’s incredible sonic soundscapes.
 Editor’s note: an offering of nectar from these two gentlemen is not to be refused.

 David Behrman has been active as a composer and artist since the 1960s – making sound and multimedia installations for gallery spaces as well as compositions for performance in concerts.
 My Dear Siegfried, Leapday Night, On the Other Ocean, Unforeseen Events, lnterspecies Smalltalk, Long Throw and Open Space with Brass are among Behrman’s works for soloists and small ensembles.
 In the 1970s, he collaborated with Robert Watts and Bob Diamond on the video and sound installation Cloud Music; in the 1980s, with George Lewis and Paul DeMarinis, he made installations for the DeCordova, Hudson River and La Villette museums.
-His most recent installations were Pen Light (2002) and View Finder (2006). –Bio as of 2019
+His installations include Pen Light (2002) and View Finder (2006). –Bio as of 2019